jachiang/jachiang.github.io/index.markdown

 I am interested in achieving a universal notion of privacy-preserving smart contracts.

-During my PhD, I studied a class of smart contract applications called Decentralized Finance (DeFi) and characterized their economic security properties with formal verification techniques, identifying (front-running) vulnerabilities due to a lack of privacy.
+During my PhD, I studied a class of smart contract applications called Decentralized Finance and characterized their economic security properties with formal verification techniques, identifying (front-running) vulnerabilities due to a lack of privacy.

 In response, my collaborators and I deployed advanced cryptography to design novel protocols which deliver input privacy and even general, privacy-preserving smart contracts in the static corruption setting.
-I am interested in investigating universally expressive, scalable, privacy-preserving smart contracts that are secure against adaptive adversaries with a corruption budget applicable across all online internet participants.
+I am interested in investigating universally expressive, privacy-preserving smart contracts that scale and are secure against adaptive adversaries with a corruption budget applicable across all online internet participants.